 Upon receipt of the MODIFY EPS BEARER CONTEXT REQUEST message with a session-AMBR and QoS rule(s) in the protocol configuration options IE or the extended protocol configuration options IE, the UE stores the session-AMBR and QoS rule(s) for use during inter-system change from S1 mode to N1 mode.

-The MODIFY EPS BEARER CONTEXT REQUEST message can include an extended protocol configuration options IE containing the C2 aviation container with the length of two octets (or service-level AA container with the length of two octets).
-The C2 aviation container with the length of two octets (or service-level AA container with the length of two octets):
+If modification of an EPS bearer context is associated with authorization of the C2 communication of UAS services, the MODIFY EPS BEARER CONTEXT REQUEST message can include an extended protocol configuration options IE containing the service-level-AA container with the length of two octets.
+The service-level-AA container with the length of two octets:

 - contains C2 authorization result;